cdrischler/cdrischler.github.io/_pages/about.md

   - /about.html
 ---

 My name is Christian Drischler.
-I'm an
+I'm working at the [Institute of Nuclear and Particle Physics (INPP)](https://inpp.ohio.edu/~inpp/) at [Ohio University](https://www.ohio.edu/), where I"m an
 * **Assistant Professor of Physics**,
 * [FRIB](https://frib.msu.edu/) Theory Alliance Bridge Faculty, and
-* elected member of the [FRIB Theory Alliance Executive Board](https://www.fribtheoryalliance.org/content/executive_board.php),
+* elected member of the [FRIB Theory Alliance Executive Board](https://www.fribtheoryalliance.org/content/executive_board.php).

-working at the [Institute of Nuclear and Particle Physics (INPP)](https://inpp.ohio.edu/~inpp/) at [Ohio University](https://www.ohio.edu/).

 My research is at the intersection of **theoretical nuclear physics and nuclear astrophysics**.
 I'm using microscopic methods to shed light on strongly interacting, dense matter in the universe.